berny-pe/carrera-laptimer/README.md

 # carrera-laptimer

 Lightweight analog lap timer for slotcar racing on Raspberry Pi.
-The app reads lane signals via GPIO and exposes a small Flask web UI.
+The app reads lane signals via GPIO and exposes a small Flask web UI that can be opened on an iPad for interactive racing.

 ## refactored architecture